HFSVBC/projetofinal_1718/docs/BackEnd_Users.md

-# Users
-Some text
 ## LogIn
-Accessed by the route ```https://cafcul.hugocurado.info/user/login```.
+Accessed by the route ```/user/login```.
 It handles user registration and login in the back end.
 For that it requires the following POST elements:
 ```
 uid => Google's UID => String
 name => User's name => String